 Agenda 1: Approval of Minutes of Previous Meeting

 Yes No Abstain

 98.81% 0.03% 1.16%

 Resolution:

-the stockholders of Xurpas Inc. ap nal Stockholders' Meeting held on No
+"RESOLVED, that the stockholders of Xurpas Inc. approve the minutes of the Annual Stockholders' Meeting held on November 8, 2019."

 Agenda 2: Approval of the Issuance of up to 1,706,072,261 New Common Shares ("Subscription Shares") from the Unissued Authorized Capital Stock and Listing of the Subscription Shares with the Philippine Stock Exchange